kylejussab/kylejussab/README.md

 #

-<p style="font-family: Helvetica, sans-serif;">I am a student at the University of London, studying a BSc in Computer Science (Games Development).
-I cannot express my love for gaming and game development enough.
-At the age of 14 I watched a “behind the scenes” video on how a AAA video game was made and fell in love with the culture of game developers and the craft of making experiences in video games.
-I just want to be able to give an experience to at least one other person.
-My goal is to give someone the epiphany of wanting to be a game developer in the same way it was given to me which was by playing an amazing game.
-Since then, I haven’t looked back and I’m currently accelerating my learning in C# and Unity because I can’t physically wait another year to learn it in my degree.</p>
+<p style="font-family: Helvetica, sans-serif;">I’m studying a BSc in Computer Science (Games Development) with University of London.
+My goal is to learn as much as I can on how video games are built, and what makes those experiences truly engaging.
+To make a meaningful game I need to understand how and why games are developed.
+I don’t just want to make them, I want to make them mean something.</p>
+<p style="font-family: Helvetica, sans-serif;">Time to make some video games 🎮</p>

 ___